How to fix Google fonts not loading in Nuxt static sites deployed on Netlify

 Benjamin Looi / October 10, 2025

-This is where AI agents fall apart.
-Their knowledge comes from public code, tutorials, and documentation.
-Almost all of that data was written before Tailwind v4.
-When you ask them to “set up Tailwind,” they return steps that worked last year but fail today.
-They are repeating the past, line by line.
+AI agents fall apart here because their training data includes years of pre-v4 examples.
+When you ask them to "set up Tailwind," they return steps that worked last year and fail today.

 Why This Happens